zedlopez/ifm/Writing with Inform.md

 ^^{food} ^^{eating+action+} ^^{edible / inedible (thing)+prop+} ^^{inedible / edible (thing)+prop+} ^^{edible (thing)+propcat+} ^^{inedible (thing)+propcat+}

-We have nearly reached the end of the chapter on Things, but one either/or property for things remains: every thing is either "edible" or "inedible".
-Unless we say otherwise, things are inedible.
+We have nearly reached the end of the chapter on Things, but one either/or property for things remains: every thing is either `edible` or `inedible`.
+Unless we say otherwise, things are `inedible`.
 But for instance we might write:

 	The player carries a Macintosh apple.
 The Macintosh is edible.